minh1304/documentforfakeStore/README.md

   - Password: `123456789`

 ## Overview
 FakeStore is a fully functional ecommerce website where users can browse products, add items to the cart, and complete purchases.
 Admins can manage products, update order statuses, and control inventory.

+TEST

 ## Features
 ### Main Page